Actify

 The Remote-First Test

-After analyzing engagement data from 58 hybrid teams over 11 months (2024), we found that the highest-performing hybrid programs all pass one test: every activity is designed as if the entire team were remote, then enhanced for those who happen to be in the same room.
-We call this the Remote-First Test.
-It flips the default from 'in-office activity + remote add-on' to 'virtual activity + in-person bonus.'
-Teams that apply this see 2.4x higher remote employee participation.
+After analyzing data from 58 hybrid teams over 11 months (2024), we found the highest-performing programs all pass one test: design every activity as if the whole team were remote, then let in-office people enjoy the bonus of being co-located.
+This flips the default from 'in-office activity + remote add-on' to 'virtual activity + in-person bonus.'
+Teams that apply it see 2.4x higher remote participation.

 70%